 Saving up an emergency fund

-Building up an emergency fund is an important financial goal.
-Living paycheck-to-paycheck is miserable, and a rainy day fund is the first step in your journey toward financial freedom.
-The problem is that many set as their goal saving 3 to 6 months of income.
+The problem is that many set as their goal saving three to six months of income.
 While that’s fine, it could take years to achieve that goal.
 So for now, let’s just set our goal as having a little more in our emergency fund next month than we have right now.

 Of course, the more you can save the better.
 But even if we improve by just a few dollars, at least we are moving in the right direction.
 Here are some steps to take now if you haven’t already: